kshedden/case_studies/methods/power.md

 of a falsifiable null hypothesis.
 Nearly always, the null hypothesis is a "straw man" that we want to refute.
 In reality, we do not know whether the null hypothesis is false or true.
-We wish to conduct our study according to the following two principles: (i) if the null hypothesis is true we wish to control the probability of incorrectly asserting it to be false; (i) if the null
+Therefore, we wish to conduct our study according to the following two principles: (i) if the null hypothesis is true we wish to control the probability of incorrectly asserting it to be false; (i) if the null